erikhox/Bitcoin-Data-Pipeline-to-Kaggle/README.md

 Here is my logic for the program just for a basis of understanding

-* Scrape this website every minute, "https://bitcointicker.co/coinbase/btc/usd/10m/", for live data
+* Scrape this website every minute [https://bitcointicker.co/coinbase/btc/usd/10m/](https://bitcointicker.co/coinbase/btc/usd/10m/} for live data
 * organize the data and write it to a new line on a csv file
 * upload the data using a python script every 24 hours at 12:00 am